 Quanex Corporation records inventory valued at the lower of cost or market value.
 Inventories are valued using both the first-in first-out (FIFO) and last-in first-out (LIFO) methods.
 Quanex Corporation adopted the dollar-value link chain LIFO method in fiscal 1973, and the LIFO reserve is calculated on a consolidated basis in a single consolidated pool.
 Since then, acquisitions were integrated into Quanex Corporation's operations with some valuing inventories on a LIFO basis and others on a FIFO basis.
-Inventory quantities are regularly reviewed and provisions for excess or obsolete inventory are recorded primarily based on Quanex Corporation's forecasts of future demand and market conditions.
-Significant unanticipated changes to Quanex Corporation's forecasts could require a change in the provision for excess or obsolete inventory.
+Inventory quantities are regularly reviewed and provisions for excess or obsolete inventory are recorded primarily based on Quanex Corporation's forecasts could require a change in the provision for excess or obsolete inventory.